sylydya/Consistent-Sparse-Deep-Learning-Theory-and-Computation/README.md

 ```

 ### Reproduce Experimental Results in the Paper:
-The code to reproduce the experiments result in the paper are in the "experiments" folder.
+The code to reproduce the results of the experiments in the paper are in the "experiments" folder.
 Use the following command to reproduce the results.
 #### Simulation:

 Generate Data: